dgerosa/filltex/README.md

 # filltex

-Automatic queries to [ADS](http://adsabs.harvard.edu) and [INSPIRE](http://inspirehep.net) to get reference records.
-This is meant to be a tool for astronomers, physicists and mac users to improve your LaTex workflow.
+Automatic queries to [ADS](http://adsabs.harvard.edu) and [INSPIRE](http://inspirehep.net) databases to fill LaTex bibliography. `filltex` is meant to be a tool for astronomers, physicists and mac users to improve your LaTex workflow.
 I did this mainly because I hate going to the [ADS](http://adsabs.harvard.edu) or [INSPIRE](http://inspirehep.net) websites and cut&paste citations manually.

 If you use filltex for your paper, consider dropping a citation to this github repository in the the acks.